-USO Centers: Immediately after 9/11/2001 and the start of the wars in Afghanistan and Iraq, USO Centers around the world began to play a crucial role in the recovery and reintegration of our nation's healing heroes and their families.
+USO Centers: Immediately after 9/11/2001 and the start of the wars in Afghanistan and Iraq, USO centers around the world began to play a crucial role in the recovery and reintegration of our nation's healing heroes and their families.
 Through local community support, celebrity visits, field trips, concerts, dinners and other impactful events, USO staff and volunteers have worked tirelessly to ensure that all who serve and sacrifice know just how much America appreciates them.
-USO Centers near major military medical facilities, such as USO of Metropolitan Washington supporting the two major medical facilities in the nation's capital, USO Europe supporting Landstuhl Regional Medical Center and USO San Antonio supporting the Brooke Army Medical Center, focus on important programs and activities designed to combat against stress and despair.
-Around the globe, USO Centers help healing heroes and their families reintegrate into their communities and their "new normal."
+USO centers near major military medical facilities, such as USO of Metropolitan Washington-Baltimore supporting the two major medical facilities in the nation's capital, USO Europe supporting Landstuhl Regional Medical Center and USO San Antonio supporting the Brooke Army Medical Center, focus on important programs and activities designed to combat against stress and despair.
+Around the globe, USO centers help healing heroes and their families reintegrate into their communities and their "new normal."

-Contingency Aeromedical Staging Facility (CASF) USO: In April 2003, the USO embedded a USO Center in the middle of the Contingency Aeromedical Staging Facility (CASF) at Ramstein Air Base in Germany.
+Contingency Aeromedical Staging Facility (CASF) USO: In April 2003, the USO embedded a USO center in the middle of the Contingency Aeromedical Staging Facility (CASF) at Ramstein Air Base in Germany.
 CASF USO provides a critical home-away-from-home environment for the wounded awaiting transport to the United States following medical treatment at Landstuhl Regional Medical Center.
 Whether it is a hot meal, fresh clothing or a friendly smile, the staff and volunteers of the CASF USO let our nation's heroes know that America is here to support them.
 The CASF is supported by more than 40 active volunteers with some volunteers serving at both the CASF and other Kaiserslautern-area locations.

-USO Warrior Center: For many wounded and injured troops, Landstuhl Regional Medical Center (LRMC) in Germany is the first stop in their medical evacuation back home to the United States and the first time they become aware of their wounds and the new, uncertain future that lies before them.
+USO Warrior Center: For many wounded and injured troops, Landstuhl Regional Medical Center (LRMC) in Germany is the first stop in their medical evacuation back home to the United States and the first time they become aware of their wounds and the new, uncertain future before them.
 The USO Warrior Center at Landstuhl provides a comforting shoulder to lean on in the difficult days and weeks after sustaining those injuries.
 During a warrior's brief time as an outpatient at LRMC, the USO Warrior Center offers the compassion and care of home, with a comfortable "living room" style lounge furnished with reclining sofas, cable television, a fully equipped kitchen, cyber cafe, telephone stations and multiple gaming centers.
 The USO Warrior Center staff and volunteers work tirelessly to support the thousands of wounded, ill and injured who transition through Germany before returning to the United States for additional medical care or rejoining their units on the battlefield after recuperating from wounds or injuries.
 The Warrior Center averages 4,000 monthly visits.

-USO Warrior and Family Centers (Fort Belvoir, Virginia and Bethesda, Maryland): The USO has made significant progress in the construction of our two new USO Warrior and Family Centers.
-On February 5, 2013 we opened the doors to our largest USO Center, the USO Warrior and Family Center at Fort Belvoir, with more than 22,000 square feet dedicated to serving our nation's wounded, ill and injured troops and their caregivers as well as the active duty and military families of Fort Belvoir.
-On November 7, 2012 we broke ground on our second USO Warrior and Family Center to be located at Walter Reed National Military Medical Center in Bethesda, Maryland.
-These centers will offer a comprehensive array of specialized services and programs in a supportive and home-like setting including movie theaters, classrooms, sports lounges, business centers, healing gardens and more, created expressly for our nation's healing heroes and their families.
+USO Warrior and Family Centers (Fort Belvoir, Va. and Bethesda, Md.): In February we opened our largest USO center, the USO Warrior and Family Center at Fort Belvoir, with more than 22,000 square feet dedicated to serving our nation's wounded, ill and injured troops, their families and caregivers as well as the active duty and military families of Fort Belvoir.